The64thGamer/cheeseepedia/content/wiki/Showtape Stock Music.md

 |Warner Chappell PM
 |}

-## Rock-afire Explosion ##
+<h2> Rock-afire Explosion </h2>

-### Showbiz Era ###
+<h2>= Showbiz Era </h2>=
 The earliest documented is in the 1984 Senior Citizen Show, with the second earliest being the 1984 Santa Show - often called 'Uncle Santa'.

-During the Classical music skit in the 5th segment (Ballroom Dancing), Fatz plays a complex piano piece called _Ballade No. 4 in F Minor, Op.
-52._ It has since been found to be a recording from _Bella Davidovich._ Interestingly, Fatz says 'Hey, this guy's good!', which breaks the fourth wall of him actually playing it.
+During the Classical music skit in the 5th segment (Ballroom Dancing), Fatz plays a complex piano piece called <i>Ballade No. 4 in F Minor, Op.
+52.</i> It has since been found to be a recording from <i>Bella Davidovich.</i> Interestingly, Fatz says 'Hey, this guy's good!', which breaks the fourth wall of him actually playing it.

 Segment 4 of the same showtape (Startin' Something, Swingin' (Futuristic)) also utilises background audio while the Sun and Moon are joking about Lawrence Welk.
-The song playing in the background is called _[https://youtu.be/b6B0KNs7iSs?t=144 The Starlit Hour]_.
+The song playing in the background is called <i>[https://youtu.be/b6B0KNs7iSs?t=144 The Starlit Hour]</i>.

-The Uncle Santa showtape contained the song instrumentals of _Holly Jolly Christmas_ and _Jingle Jingle Jingle_.
-These were taken from the _Rudolph [https://en.wikipedia.org/wiki/Rudolph_the_Red-Nosed_Reindeer_(soundtrack) The Red Nosed Reindeer Soundtrack]_ album which was recorded by the _Decca Concert Orchestra_.
-The second Santa segment also used _Holly Jolly Christmas_ as the background music.
-The first segment also used an extract from John Klein's _Christmas Sound Spectacular Medley_ which contained the cover of _Santa Claus Is Coming To Town_.
+The Uncle Santa showtape contained the song instrumentals of <i>Holly Jolly Christmas</i> and <i>Jingle Jingle Jingle</i>.
+These were taken from the <i>Rudolph [https://en.wikipedia.org/wiki/Rudolph_the_Red-Nosed_Reindeer_(soundtrack) The Red Nosed Reindeer Soundtrack]</i> album which was recorded by the <i>Decca Concert Orchestra</i>.
+The second Santa segment also used <i>Holly Jolly Christmas</i> as the background music.
+The first segment also used an extract from John Klein's <i>Christmas Sound Spectacular Medley</i> which contained the cover of <i>Santa Claus Is Coming To Town</i>.

-In Segment 1 of the 1987 _Homely For Christmas_ showtape, a selection of songs from Act 1 of the _Nutcracker Ballet by Sir Charles Mackerras & London Symphony Orchestra_ was used, that being _Act 1 Scene 2 (March)_ and _Act 1 Scene 5 (Scene and Grandfather's Dance)_.
+In Segment 1 of the 1987 <i>Homely For Christmas</i> showtape, a selection of songs from Act 1 of the <i>Nutcracker Ballet by Sir Charles Mackerras & London Symphony Orchestra</i> was used, that being <i>Act 1 Scene 2 (March)</i> and <i>Act 1 Scene 5 (Scene and Grandfather's Dance)</i>.

-In the song 'Venus' in the _Tune Machine 2_ showtape, a sample from [https://en.wikipedia.org/wiki/Living_in_America_(James_Brown_song) James Brown's _Living In America_] was used, of which the moon is programmed to say.
+In the song 'Venus' in the <i>Tune Machine 2</i> showtape, a sample from [https://en.wikipedia.org/wiki/Living_in_America_(James_Brown_song) James Brown's <i>Living In America</i>] was used, of which the moon is programmed to say.

-### 90's Era ###
+<h2>= 90's Era </h2>=
-In the 1990's CEI used karaoke tracks made by _Midifine Systems_, _BFM Hits_, and other unknown sources for their shows.
+In the 1990's CEI used karaoke tracks made by <i>Midifine Systems</i>, <i>BFM Hits</i>, and other unknown sources for their shows.
 These were especially used for their karaoke stages, in which a participant could sing along to the lyrics displayed on a video screen.

 Some companies shared tracks for certain songs, meaning some artists stated may be inaccurate.
 {| class='wikitable'
 !Song Title
 !Studio
 |-
-|_ABC_
+|<i>ABC</i>
 |DKKaraoke
 |-
 |Ace In The Hole